CraneSoftwrights/ubl-subset-schema/README.md

 The build process in this repository creates the suite of subset schema artefacts distilled from either UBL 2.2, or UBL 2.3 CSPRD02.

+The demonstration environment provided in this repository is included courtesy of the [DBE Core Oy Finland https://dbecore.com](https://dbecore.com) project, with my many thanks.

 ## Contributions

 Contributions are welcome provided that they can be incorporated into the repository within the constraints of the [license and disclaimer information](https://github.com/CraneSoftwrights/ubl-subset-schema/blob/master/LICENSE.md).